JetBrains/kotlin-mobile-docs/topics/integrate-in-existing-app.md

 ## Make your code cross-platform

-To make your application work on iOS, you'll first make your code cross-platform, and then you’ll reuse your cross-platform code in a new iOS application.
+To have a KMM application that works on iOS, you'll first make your code cross-platform, and then you’ll reuse your cross-platform code in a new iOS application.

 To make your code cross-platform: